acoustid/acoustid-index/README.md

 - Written in Zig instead of C++
 - Supports updates and deletes
+- Fast and concurrent write operations using WAL and in-memory segments
 - HTTP API that can be used for managing multiple indexes

 ## Building